inkle/ink/Documentation/ink_JSON_runtime_format.md

 ```
 With `list name` and `entry name`s being `strings` and `entry value`s being `int`s

 The property names at the top level of `listDefs` are the names of the lists, while the values are the contents of the list definition.
-The propery names in the definitions are the names of the list items, while the values are the corresponding numerical values.
+The property names in the definitions are the names of the list items, while the values are the corresponding numerical values.

 ## Values